-- A. Bonds, securities, other direct obligations and repurchase agreements of the United States or any agency or instrumentality of the United States.
-(This includes U.S. Treasury Bills, U.S. Treasury Notes, and U.S. Treasury Bonds.) - B. Certificates of deposit, savings accounts, deposit accounts or depository receipts of a financial institution, provided that the financial institution is eligible to be a depository of funds belonging to the State under a law or rule of the State of Michigan or the United States. - C. Commercial Paper rated at the time of purchase within the highest classification established by not less than two standard rating services. - D. Obligations of the State of Michigan and its political subdivisions. - E. Bankers' acceptance of United States banks. - F. Mutual funds composed of investment vehicles which are legal for direct investment by local units of government in Michigan. - G. Governmental Investment pools as established by the Surplus Funds Investment Pool Act their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+A. Bonds, securities, other direct obligations and repurchase agreements of the United States or any agency or instrumentality of the United States.
+(This includes U.S. Treasury Bills, U.S. Treasury Notes, and U.S. Treasury Bonds.)

+B. Certificates of deposit, savings accounts, deposit accounts or depository receipts of a financial institution, provided that the financial institution is eligible to be a depository of funds belonging to the State under a law or rule of the State of Michigan or the United States.

+C. Commercial Paper rated at the time of purchase within the highest classification established by not less than two standard rating services.

+D. Obligations of the State of Michigan and its political subdivisions.

+E. Bankers' acceptance of United States banks.

+F. Mutual funds composed of investment vehicles which are legal for direct investment by local units of government in Michigan.

+G. Governmental Investment pools as established by the Surplus Funds Investment Pool Act or Urban Cooperation Act of 1967.